2007 Torneo Descentralizado

 The 2007 Torneo Descentralizado (known as the Copa Cable Mágico for sponsorship reasons) is the ninety-first season of Peruvian football.
 A total of 12 teams competed in the tournament, with Alianza Lima as the defending champion.
 Universidad San Martín won its first national title as it did not have to play in the season finals due to Coronel Bolognesi's poor performance in the Torneo Apertura.
-The season began on February 3, 2007 and ended on December 16, 2007.
+The season began on February 3, 2007, and ended on December 16, 2007.

 Changes from 2006

 Rule changes

 Starting with the 2007 season, promotion of the Segunda División champion was re-introduced.

-Promotion and relegation

-Teams promoted to 2007 Torneo Descentralizado: